Choijh03/Hangman_ColorGuess_Combined_GUI/README.md

 - User need to click correct colored button based on text, not the color of the text

--If user score is higher than scores in score board, user can decide to save their score to score board or not
+- If user score is higher than scores in score board, user can decide to save their score to score board or not

 - To end the game, simply clikc end button

 GUI looks: